HomeGuidesMemory & learning

 Interleaving

-Alternate topics within a session instead of blocking one topic at a time.
-It feels harder short-term but improves discrimination and transfer.
+Alternate topics within a session to improve discrimination and transfer.

 Elaborative interrogation